|HOME > Projects > Old Norse|

 The project is currently funded by a grant from the National Science Foundation (NSF).
 Work is underway recoding the early analyzer to a more efficient and easily debugged analyzer written in Haskell, and increasing the size of the lexical database by incorporating headwords and definitions from the standard English language dictionary of Old Icelandic (Cleasby-Vigfusson), as well as the headwords from the Old Icelandic dictionary, Ordbog over det norrøne prosasprog (ONP).
 The disambiguation routines, orthographic normalization routines, and increased size of the word database will allow for more precise searches of an increasing body of digitized Old Icelandic texts.
 Ultimately, users will be able to study medieval Icelandic texts in a rich, meaningful way, all online.

-The Morphological Analyzer is at icemorph.scandinavian.ucla.edu.
+The Morphological Analyzer project is at http://tango.bol.ucla.edu/andreas09/index.html.